oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/build-recall-assistant/build-recall-assistant.md

     </copy>
     ```

-4. Run [`02-register-recall-agent.sql`](files/02-register-recall-agent.sql) when you want to refresh the complete registration.
-It safely drops only existing named Lab 5 objects, then recreates both tools, the agent, the task, and the sequential team in dependency order.

-    The first three blocks leave existing backend-registered definitions unchanged.
-The canonical script is the controlled refresh path when those definitions need to be rebuilt.
+4. The prepared backend registers the tools, agent, task, and sequential team.
+The first three blocks leave those definitions unchanged.

     The verification queries should return five enabled objects: